watspeed/systems-platform-security/lab6/lab6-guide.md

     - The size of `main.c` should NOT exceed 256KB (i.e., 256 × 2^10 bytes).

   * Your program can only invoke three library calls, all provided in `interface.h` available below.
-    - `ssize_t in(void *buffer, size_t count)` which reads in at max count bytes from stdin and store then in buffer.
+    - `ssize_t in(void *buffer, size_t count)` which reads in at max `count` bytes from `stdin` and stores them in `buffer`.
 The return value indicates the actual number of bytes read in or a negative number indicating failure.
-    - `int out(const char *buffer)` which prints the buffer string to stdout.
+    - `int out(const char *buffer)` which prints the buffer string to `stdout`.
 The return value indicates the actual number of bytes written out.
     - `void abort(void)` which forces a crash of program.
 Note that this is NOT the only way to crash a program.